joselluis7/ip-convertor/README.md

-# IP-CONVERTER
+# IP-CONVERTOR
-A small app to convert your ip adresses or calculate subnet built with flask
+A small app to calculate subnets, and convert ip addresses built with flask